SUGGESTIONS FOR WHAT TO WEAR

 For timeless, classic photos that look effortless, there are two steps.

-STEP 1: To coordinate colors in your outfits, use this little trick: Choose 3 neutral colors (one of them being CREAM / WHITE) and ONLY wear shades of those 3 colors.
+STEP 1: To coordinate colors in your outfits, use this little trick: Choose 3 of these neutral colors (one of them being CREAM / WHITE) and ONLY wear shades of those 3 colors.
 The 3 neutral colors even include accessories like belts and shoes.
 If you are a pro at this, you can even try only 2 neutral colors (like the photo above).
-I consider neutral colors to be: whites/creams, grays, browns/tans, blacks, and blues (but only shades of light blues and shades of navy blues).
-So choose 3 of those, and layer them up!
+I consider neutral colors to be: whites/creams, blush, light grays/medium grays, light browns/tans/khaki, and very light blues.
+So choose 3 of those color categories and layer them up!
 A fluffy cream vest for girls looks great with a dress and leggings!
 Suspenders looks great on a toddler boy.
 A light sports jacket looks great on Dad.

 STEP 2: Texture!
 You should have texture in at least one outfit!
 Women and girls can add texture by: lace (white or cream lace looks amazing!), crochet material, chunky sweater material, tulle material, net material, a shaggy faux animal fur vest for girls, or anything else you can think of to add some texture.